 2. Empty Storage Areas – 5 minutes

-Remove everything from any shelves, drawers, and cabinets.
-I place all of mine in a laundry basket in the middle of the bathroom so it gets steamed with the rest of the bathroom.
+Remove everything from your medicine cabinet, shelves, drawers, and cabinets.
+I put all of mine in a laundry basket in the middle of the bathroom so it gets steamed with the rest of the bathroom for easier cleaning.

-3. Throw All Linens in the Washer – 5 minutes
+3. Throw All Linens in the Washing Machine – 3 minutes

-Remove any towels, shower curtains, rugs, bath mats, or window coverings and throw them in the washer for a good sanitizing wash.
+Remove towels, plastic shower curtains, rugs, bath mats, and window coverings, Throw them in the washer for a good sanitizing wash.

-If you store your towels in the bathroom, go ahead and throw them all in the washer too.
-This gets them out of your way and they can always use a good sanitizing wash to keep them fresh and fluffy.
+If you store your towels in the bathroom, throw them all in the washing machine too.
+This gets them out of your way and they can always use a good refresh.

 Towels and toilet paper create a lot of dust and lint due to how often we use them.
 Vacuuming the surface dust will make cleaning the rest of the bathroom easier since the dust particles won’t be mixing with the moisture and your cleaners.